chapeljuice/linkedout/README.md

-# LinkedOut - A Satirical LinkedIn Clone
+# LinkedOut - A Satirical LinkedIn Clone (Made Mostly By AI / Vibe Coding)

 A humorous, satirical take on LinkedIn built with React, TypeScript, and Sass.
 This project mimics the look and feel of LinkedIn while featuring fake posts that poke fun at typical LinkedIn content.